Building Authentic Connections In Networking

 So, if traditional networking has ever made you uncomfortable, consider this your invitation to try a fresh approach.
 Come as you are, ask the right questions, and build connections that truly matter.

-"SMALL TALKS" is monthly networking event offered by Made To Grow.
-These valuable sessions are complimentary to our members, but we also offer a drop in fee option.
-Currently being offered in Winnipeg and Kelowna.
+"SMALL TALKS" is a monthly networking event offered by Made To Grow.
+These valuable sessions are complimentary for our members, but we also offer a drop-in fee option.
+Currently, these events are being held in Winnipeg and Kelowna.
+Check out the upcoming themes and grab your spot!